-In FY24, FLO developed the first iteration of its Supplier Code of Conduct.
-FLO will publish the Supplier Code of Conduct in French and English, make it publicly available on FLO's website, and require all its suppliers to comply with it beginning next fiscal year.
-If a supplier is unwilling or unable to meet the requirements set out in FLO's Supplier Code of Conduct, the supplier will risk being removed from FLO's supply chain.
+In FY25, FLO published the first iteration of its Supplier Code of Conduct.
+The new Supplier Code of Conduct is publicly available in French and English on FLO's website.
+FLO requires its suppliers to comply with it, and this year FLO operationalized this by submitting its most strategic suppliers to the requirement.
+As of next fiscal year, FLO's objective is for all its strategic suppliers to comply with the Supplier Code of Conduct If a supplier is unwilling or unable to meet the requirements set out in FLO's Supplier Code of Conduct, the supplier will risk being removed from FLO's supply chain.